 - Sweeping Ultrasonic Distance Sensor

-The hardware robot controller is the EZ-B. I used a bit of EZ-Builder for some of the demo, and the rest is a C# .Net application that uses the EZ-SDK.
+The hardware robot controller is the EZ-B. I used a bit of ARC for some of the demo, and the rest is a C# .Net application that uses the EZ-SDK.
 The C# application is available on this page and demonstrates my 2D Autonomous Mapping Concept.
 Watch in the third video has he navigates down hallways and through doors using his environmental mapping algorithms.

 His object avoidance and environmental understanding uses a servo sweeping ultrasonic HC-SR04 distance sensor.
 The sensor sweeps from side to side as he autonomously explores.
 The data is collected from each data point and analyzed at the end of each sweep.
 The algorythm evaluates the data and determines how to avoid walls and objects without stopping and bouncing off walls like a ping pong ball.
 The ADC monitors the HBridge's load and can detect if the wheels get stuck.
 In that case, he stops, backs up, and turns around to avoid that area.